 Harm Reduction Model of Opiate “Recovery”

-People in support of the harm reduction model believe that addicts cannot quit taking opiates and should be administered narcotics the rest of their lives.
-The philosophy of the harm reduction model concerning methadone is this: if it can keep your loved ones out of drug areas and prevent them from stealing $20 from your wallet or purse, then methadone has done something to help.
-Methadone treatment may accomplish this goal temporarily.
-Unfortunately, we have yet to see methadone improve the quality of anyone’s life over the long haul.
+In the United States, one treatment model for drug addiction dominates, i.e., the medical model.
+The model views addiction as a disease and holds that complete abstinence is the only option.
+In another view, people who favor the harm reduction model believe that addicts cannot quit taking opiates and should be administered narcotics the rest of their lives.
+The philosophy of the harm reduction model concerning methadone is this: if it can keep your loved ones away from drugs and prevent them from stealing $20 from your wallet or purse, then methadone has done something to help.
+For a desperate family, that can feel like a solution, and in the short term it probably is.

 At this point, the pitfalls of methadone treatment emerge.
 Oftentimes, families cling to the hope that change has occurred in their loved one, that things are better because their loved one has been on the methadone program, and that the stealing and buying of drugs have stopped.
 Families cling to this idea even if their loved one still smokes weed and drinks a little.
 The problem with substance use disorder clients is not the drugs; rather, it is the behaviors and underlying issues of the user.
 In sum, medically assisted treatment such as methadone may plug the hole in the boat, but the boat still needs to be fixed.